-Each member must have a primary care provider (PCP).
+Each member must have a primary care physician (PCP).
 Some members can have a specialist as their PCP.
-Your primary care provider's name and phone number are on your member ID card.
+Your primary care doctor's name and phone number are on your member ID card.
 A PCP can be a:

-- family doctor (cares for adults and children) - internal medicine doctor (cares for adults) - gynecologist (GYN, cares for women) - obstetrician (OB, cares for pregnant women through delivery) - pediatrician (cares for children) - physician assistant (PA, cares for children and adults) - nurse practitioner (NP, cares for children and adults)
+- family doctor (cares for adults and children) - internal medicine doctor (cares for adults) - gynecologist (GYN, cares for women) - obstetrician (OB, cares for pregnant women through delivery) - pediatrician (cares for children) - physician assistant (PA, cares for children and adults)